Interstitial Lung Diseases

 How are serologic laboratory tests helpful in distinguishing between interstitial lung disease types?

 In combination with other clinical findings, serologic testing can help narrow the diagnosis to a particular type of interstitial lung disease (ILD).
-For example, increased antibodies against Sjögren syndrome-related antigen A (SS-A) and Sjögren syndrome-related antigen B (SS-B) suggest Sjögren syndrome-associated ILD.
-Increased cytoplasmic antineutrophil cytoplasmic antibodies (c-ANCAs) may point to ILD related to granulomatosis with polyangiitis, and increased anti-Jo-1 or other antisynthetase autoantibodies suggest ILD associated with polymyositis or dermatomyositis.
-Serologic testing may be particularly helpful in diagnosing antisynthetase syndrome in patients with connective tissue disease-related ILD.
-This syndrome can present a diagnostic challenge because patients may not have obvious signs of systemic disease or strong evidence of myositis.
+For example, antibodies against Sjögren syndrome-related antigen A (SS-A), with or without Sjögren syndrome-related antigen B (SS-B), suggest Sjögren syndrome-associated ILD.
+Cytoplasmic antineutrophil cytoplasmic antibodies (c-ANCAs) may point to ILD related to granulomatosis with polyangiitis, and Jo-1 or other antisynthetase autoantibodies suggest ILD associated with myositis.

 Indications for Testing